Wolverine 1000 Mile Review — Are They Tough Enough?

 - Wolverine recommends leather conditioner made from pine pitch and mink oil

-He recommends cleaning the leather and the sole with a damp cloth, then to brush it to get rid of excess dirt, and to use their own leather conditioner that’s made from a combination of pine pitch and mink oil.
+He recommends cleaning the leather and the sole with a damp cloth, then brushing it to get rid of excess dirt, and using their Wolverine’s leather cleaner.

-I called up Wolverine for more advice on leather care and they told me that if you’re wearing these boots every day, they should be conditioned every two or three weeks.
-I’m sure for a lot of people these are their sole pair of boots and they get worn every day during colder months, but it’s actually a better idea to wear them every other day at most so that they can air out.
+I contacted Wolverine for leather care advice, and they recommended conditioning the boots every two to three weeks if worn daily.
+While many people wear these boots every day during colder months, it’s better to wear them every other day to allow them to air out.
 I also prefer to condition Chromexcel every few months to minimize the chances of losing the top finish — check out my full guide to Chromexcel care here.

 Wolverine 1000 Mile Sole